 Professor Billie Giles-Corti

-For two decades, she and a multidisciplinary team of researchers and postgraduate research students have been studying the impact of the built environment on social and health and wellbeing outcomes.
+For more than two decades, she and a multidisciplinary team of researchers and postgraduate research students have been studying the impact of the built environment on social and health and wellbeing outcomes.
 A leading public health researcher in Australia who is recognised internationally for her research, Professor Giles-Corti has published over 300 articles and reports and has been ranked in the top 1% of researchers in her field globally.

 Billie works on research projects across Australia as well as in Canada and the UK, including an evaluation of the impact of relocating low-income families into social and affordable housing in the athletes’ village as part of the 2012 London Olympic Legacy.